tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 When translating words between languages, direct word-for-word translation will often sound nonsensical because the order of the words and cultural idioms vary.
 Even different dialects of the same language can have words or sayings that mean different things depending on your geography.

-NLP allows us process human language and text so that it can be used in machine learning and software applications.
+NLP allows us to process human language and text so that it can be used in machine learning and software applications.

 </details>
 <details>